kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 6 - Half the lies they tell about me aren't true
 A function that prints every other character of a string, starting with the first character, followed by a new line.

+## Task 7 - Winning is only half of it.
+Having fun is the other half
+A function that prints half of a string, followed by a new line.